Listen

 Performance

-One of the most thrilling performances for me 2025: Chorus America’s Conducting Academy’s culminating performance of this Brahms war horse was also the culmination of an incredible week of education and connection.
+One of the most thrilling performances for me of 2025: Chorus America’s Conducting Academy’s culminating performance of this Brahms war horse was also the culmination of an incredible week of education and connection.
 View the full program here

 The final piece on New Choir of Mt.
 Vernon’s first concert in June 2024: “Crossing the Bar”, as arranged by Rani Arbo.
 This simple setting has become a staple for our group, a favorite of audiences and singers alike.

 The climactic piece of my first joint recital at Peabody, (Never) Bright Enough is a stunning piece by my mentor Katherine Pukinskis and here performed with thrilling abandon by the all-treble Conductor’s Choir and a trio of my outstanding colleagues.
+The piece is preceded by an interlude by Francesca Hellerman.

 I have the privilege of occasionally conducting anthems for worship at Emmanuel Episcopal Church.
 In October 2024, I programmed a service of three spirituals to showcase this choir’s incredible sound and versatility, this classic arrangement by Burleigh.